dot CMS

 Low-Quality Frontend Experience

 Headless platforms decouple the front-end presentation layer from the backend content repository.
-While you're able to store content as you would in a traditional CMS, on the frontend you're getting APIs and not much else.
+While you're able to store content as you would in a traditional CMS, on the frontend, you're getting APIs and not much else.

-For many companies and the developers working with these platforms, this can be hugely beneficial as it provides increased freedom and flexibility to choose different frontend frameworks.
+For many companies and developers working with these platforms, this can be hugely beneficial as it provides increased freedom and flexibility to choose different frontend frameworks.

 However, what developers gain in freedom, marketers, and oftentimes the customer loses in quality.
 After the frontend is created, it still needs content to attract customers.
 Since many pure headless platforms neglect that content authoring experience, marketers aren't always able to capitalize on the flexibility of a headless CMS as they would want.